napari/napari/docs/developers/documentation/docs_template.md

 nbscreenshot(viewer)
 ```

-#### 2. Hide input cells
+#### 2. Remove input cells

 As you can see, it's simple to produce screenshots of the napari Viewer in your notebooks.
 However, if you look through napari's
 existing documentation, none of the code cells include calls to `nbscreenshot`, yet the screenshots are still produced.
 In fact,
 it would be distracting if all the code cells included `nbscreenshot`, and might be frustrating for users who
 want to execute these notebooks in their own workflows.

-To avoid this frustration, we place calls to `nbscreenshot` in a hidden cell in your notebooks.
+To avoid this frustration, we place calls to `nbscreenshot` in a removed cell in our notebooks.
 You can completely remove input (i.e. the code that's running) in a notebook cell by adding a `remove-input` tag to the cell metadata.

 How you add cell tags depends on how you're editing your notebook.